aerospike/aerospike-client-python/doc/query.rst

         Execute a record UDF or write operations on records found by the query in the background.
 This method returns before the query has completed.
         A UDF or a list of write operations must have been added to the query with :meth:`Query.apply` or :meth:`Query.add_ops` respectively.

-        :meth:`Query.apply` and :meth:`Query.add_ops` cannot both be used on the same :class:`~aerospike.Query` object.
-        Calling this method after both have been set will raise a :exc:`~aerospike.exception.ParamError`.

         :param dict policy: optional :ref:`aerospike_write_policies`.